 Using a bot to help manage and automate your communications is a no-brainer.
 Here is an additional member of staff who can be trained to perform to the highest standards that will never get overwhelmed by the work and will never tire or get sick.

 To get started, we need to first create a bot.

 Begin by logging in to GeckoChat and clicking the Bots tab on the top nav-bar.
 From there click Create a Bot > Create a new Bot.

 From here, you have a number of settings to play with:

-- Avatar: the picture students will see when your bot replies.
-We recommend uploading a .png or .jpg that is 200px by 200px with a solid-color circular background.
+Avatar: the picture students will see when your bot replies.
+We recommend uploading a .jpg, .png, .svg or .gif that is 200px by 200px with a solid-color circular background.

-- Only trigger on these channels: pick which channel(s) you'd like your GeckoBot to be active on.
-The GeckoBot can pick up any incoming conversation on Live-chat, SMS, Facebook or Twitter channels.
+Only trigger on these channels: pick which channel(s) you'd like your GeckoBot to be active on.
+Your bot can pick up any incoming conversation on any number of Live-chat, SMS, Facebook, Twitter, WhatsApp or Instagram channels.